orcasecurity-research/AIGoat/README.md

 * Contributions in the form of code improvements, module updates, feature improvements, and any general suggestions are welcome.
 * Improvements to the functionalities of the current modules are also welcome.
 * The source code for each module can be found in ``terraform/modules/<module_name>/main.tf`` this can be used to modify the existing application code.

-# License

-This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.

-You should have received a copy of the MIT License along with this program.
-If not, see https://opensource.org/licenses/MIT.